Course development and history

 Based on recommendation from KTH’s coordinator for disabilities, the examiner will decide how to adapt an examination for students with documented disability.
 The examiner may apply another examination format when re-examining individual students.

-Assignments and a project (INL1; 6 university credits)
+Written assignments and a project (INL1; 6 credits).

 Further information about the course can be found on the Course web at the link below.
 Information on the Course web will later be moved to this site.